IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

 Parameters
 ----------

+  volumes (False, list, None)
+    List of volumes

-  profile (False, str, None)
+  default_trusted_profile_target (False, str, None)
-    Profile info
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

   dedicated_host (False, str, None)
     Unique Identifier of the Dedicated Host where the instance will be placed

+  total_volume_bandwidth (False, int, None)
+    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

+  primary_network_interface (False, list, None)
+    Primary Network interface info

+  user_data (False, str, None)
+    User data given for the instance

   auto_delete_volume (False, bool, None)
     Auto delete volume along with instance

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

-  instance_template (False, str, None)
+  default_trusted_profile_auto_link (False, bool, None)
-    Id of the instance template
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  tags (False, list, None)
+  keys (False, list, None)
-    list of tags for the instance
+    SSH key Ids for the instance

+  force_action (False, bool, False)
+    If set to true, the action will be forced immediately, and all queued actions deleted.
+Ignored for the start action.

-  primary_network_interface (False, list, None)
+  force_recovery_time (False, int, None)
-    Primary Network interface info
+    Define timeout to force the instances to start/stop in minutes.

   image (False, str, None)